 - Throw LY (Last Year) out the window and TY (This Year) out with the trash.
 Your data is almost useless.
 Trying to cover LY will be impossible as Stores will open gradually, and unpredictably.
 TY data is dangerous especially for your website.
 When did your website NEVER have to compete with your stores?
 In fact, when did the website NEVER have to compete with ANY STORE, ANYWHERE?
 The Demand curve is completely skewed and only very high level assumptions can be made.
 (Example: A best seller was still a best seller, but you need to work with your analytics team to translate that into what it could mean for units going forward)

 - Partner with your Suppliers.
 You have probably heard, we are all in this together.
 Buyers who have great collaborative relationships with their Supplies will win the race to recovery.
-Better yet, those that have mastered working “virtually” with their Suppliers using Digital Catalogs, Social Apps, and Interactive Tools will be able to work smarter, while the rest of the retail world works harder.
+Better yet, those that have mastered working “virtually” with their Suppliers using Supplier Management Systems and Interactive Tools will be able to work smarter, while the rest of the retail world works harder.

 Remember those days of crisscrossing the country, perhaps the world, with refrigerator sized suitcases full of your best samples?
 Remember when you would spend an entire day in a conference room with Buyers hammering out an assortment?
 Well, those days are most likely gone, unless of course, your Travel budget has increased and you love wearing an N95 Mask for 8-10 hours!
 The reality is most of your interaction will now take place via Zoom or Google Hangouts, your suitcase will be 4K photos of your product, and your negotiations will take place via Apps or Email.
 But, there are some critical things your can do to improve your odds of navigating the nastiness of this pandemic.

-- Make a Virtual Showroom a priority.
+- Make a Digital Catalog a priority.
 Make it simple, with the critical info needed, and most importantly, make is user friendly for your team and your customers.
-As of this writing, SureFront is offering their solution for free, so there is really no excuse.
-Get it done.
+Surefront offers a great solution which has helped hundreds of buyers easily create a Digital Catalog using their Wholesale App.
+Check it out here.

 - Assess your supply lines.
 What’s the current status of everything, meaning what stage of production are you in for your products.
 How much is in Raw Materials?
 Example, can that denim fabric be used for crops and shorts?
 How much is in piece goods?
 How much is in Finished Product form?
 What are your new lead times?
 What options do you have to convert piece goods to different final products?
 Knowing exactly where you stand will give you the maximum flexibility to react quickly to your customers’ needs and make your business pandemic proof!